JelleZijlstra/JelleZijlstra.github.io/index.md

 - [Typing Council](./typing-council), some thoughts on my role on the Typing Council.
 - [Improving the `ast` module in Python 3.13](./ast313), notes on how the `ast` module is changing in Python 3.13.
+- [Odd annotations](./odd), some odd or unexpected behaviors around annotations in Python